-“It’ll be strange around here for a while.
+“It’ll be strange around here.
 No roommate, after two straight years?”

 “I welcome the strangeness,” I said.
 I squatted in front of the sink, reaching to the very back of the storage space for my bottle of rum.
-After a certain episode of The Not-So-Mystery of the Disappearing Vodka around Independence Day, I’d taken to hiding all of my alcohol behind my cleaning supplies.
-I flattered myself that my strategy had worked.
-In reality, I think that Neko and Jacques just hadn’t had a taste for hard liquor in the past month.
+After yet another episode of The Not-Really-A-Mystery of the Disappearing Vodka around Independence Day, I’d taken to hiding all my alcohol behind the cleaning supplies.
+I knew my familiar well enough to be certain of success with that ruse.

 “You’re going to be lonely.
 You should plan on getting out.
 Doing stuff.”

 I recognized that note in my best friend’s voice.
+She already had a plan to fill my empty hours.
 I watched as she glugged rum into the glass bottle.
 “What did you have in mind?”
 I asked dryly.

 “Nothing much.”
 I’d recognize that air of breezy manipulation anywhere.

-“Melissa….”
-I sighed.
-My best friend, in addition to being a stellar baker and a shrewd businesswoman, was more flexible than any other woman I had ever met, and she had the best sense of balance this side of an Olympic gymnastics team.
+“Melissa…” I sighed.
+My best friend, in addition to being a stellar baker and a shrewd businesswoman, was more flexible than anyone I’d ever met.
+Yoga was her torture of choice.

 “It’ll be fun!”